 Blood pressure is the pressure that blood causes by pushing against the walls of arteries in the body.
 Blood pressure normally rises and falls throughout the day, but it can damage your heard and cause health problems if it remains high for a long period of time.
 Hypertension is the clinical name for high blood pressure.
 Having hypertension puts a person at risk for heart disease and stroke, which are leading causes of death in the United States.

-Bristol Burlington Health District offers free blood pressure and wellness clinics at Burlington Town Hall on the third Monday of every month, and at Bristol Burlington Health District by appointment.
+Bristol Burlington Health District offers free blood pressure and wellness clinics at Burlington Town Hall and at Bristol Burlington Health District by appointment.

 Communicable Disease Surveillance and Reporting

 The Bristol-Burlington Health District provides surveillance and control of selected communicable diseases.
 Connecticut General Statutes require that physicians, hospitals, and laboratories report selected diseases to the local health department.
 ReportableDiseases.pdf (ct.gov)

 Foodborne illnesses are caused by consuming food or beverages contaminated by certain bacteria, viruses, or parasites.
 These illnesses affect the gastrointestinal tract and may case symptoms such as nausea, vomiting, abdominal cramping, diarrhea and fever.
 These illnesses can be passed from person to person through contact with an infected person, or contact with contaminated surfaces.
 The most common foodborne illnesses are norovirus, campylobacter, salmonella, and E. coli.
 The Centers for Disease Control and Prevention (CDC) estimates there are about 48 million cases of foodborne illness every year.
 Bristol Burlington Health District offers contact investigation, education, and case management.